PCextreme/packer-templates/README.md

 secret = xyz
 ```

+## ISO files
+All the ISO files are stored on the Objects platform of PCextreme.
+This is to ensure URLs are stable and future-proof.

 # Licensing
 The PCextreme Aurora Templates are licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.